 People often ask me how on earth I manage to do everything that I do and how I appear to make organisation and productivity look effortless.
+If being more productive in 2021 is one of your New Year’s resolutions this year, I hope that this post will help.

 Let’s just clear up first, that running 2 full time businesses and having creative projects on the side whilst trying to maintain friendships, relationships, a healthy diet, good fitness, positive mental health, a decent sleep routine and down time, is not effortless.
 Nor is it possible without delegation, strict switch-off times, prioritising your own sanity and lots of practice.
+The behind the scenes work involves goal setting (so I know where I’m headed), journalling (so I know what I want), meditation (so I can breathe after a long day) and a lot of self-care.

 Anyway, this post is all about productivity.
 It’s about me sharing my expertise on the most efficient ways to build a brand, organise your life and hopefully (fingers crossed) leave some time for yourself at the end of each day.